franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

     | ``Kill Process`` | ``chrome.exe`` |
     +------------------+----------------+

-*Kill Process* **kills a process** providing its executable filename.
-It could be useful to fetch the list of the ongoing programs (at some point) having a look at *Windows Task Manager*, in the *Detail* tab.
+*Kill Process* **kills a process** of which you provide its executable filename.
+Have a look at the *Windows Task Manager*, in the *Detail* tab, to know the ongoing programs.

     .. image:: pictures/task_manager.png